Find Grad Schools

 3 Yearly Graduations

 The 19th most popular school in the country for animal science majors who are seeking their doctor's degree is Colorado State University - Fort Collins.
 Roughly 32,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in animal science from Colorado State.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in animal science from Colorado State.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to animal science that offer doctor’s degrees.